jjwithanr/obsidian_bible_study/docs/New Testament/Matthew/Matthew6.md

 You will find people form a pretty accurate estimate of the value of their own religion by the proportion which they are prepared to sacrifice for it.
 #spurgeon

+#### v.22-23
+>"The eye is the lamp of the body.
+If your eyes are good, your whole body will be full of light. <sup>23</sup>But if your eyes are bad, your whole body will be full of darkness.
+If then the light within you is darkness, how great is that darkness!

 #### v.34
 >Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.